27 Investigates: Derailed train traveled through multiple water supply zones

 Currently, there are no regulations on the placement of detectors used to spot overheated bearings — that could change if proposals in Congress become law.

-However, none of the proposed legislations include language about the placement of sensors as trains enter water supply protection areas or populated communities.
+However, none of the proposed legislation includes language about the placement of sensors as trains enter water supply protection areas or populated communities.